bhardwajNihal/Excalidraw-clone/README.md

   # Defining common modules:
     - in packages/common-configs.
-    - configuring env variables, db connection function, auth middleware, etc. >> in one place, exporting them to reuse accross different app.
+    - configuring env variables,common zod schemas, auth middleware, etc. >> in one place, exporting them to reuse accross different app.
     - export them from src/index.ts
     - configure tsconfig and package.json - add scripts, dependencies, and root and outdir.
+    - add export alias in the package.json of the common package - for importing using a specific name.
+    - like - "config" : "./dist/index.js"     ---> good practice to export from the built file

     - add the common package as the dependency in the app using it.
     - run pnpm install in that app directory
     - import in the file and use,
-    - import from dist, once the build is done

 8. Adding Db package